Local Files

 -

-2. The system automatically creates datasets by sheet.
+The system automatically creates datasets at the worksheet level.

 Excel Files